 It’s a pretty simple idea, but it’s effective.
 A picture is worth a thousand words, after all!
 Plus, you can easily integrate the Instagram button to your Lodgify site so users can click through to your feed – here’s how.

-You’ll excite your customers
+You’ll excite your guests

 Instead of showing the whole kitchen, they’ve decided to focus in on the fresh herbs that are growing – you can almost smell the homemade tomato and basil pasta sauce you could be cooking there!